 When you create a multiple choice question containing a list of items, it is unlikely that the list will contain all available options.
 You may provide one or more addition codes such as Other, Don’t know or None of the above.
 When these are selected, none of the other responses are applicable and should not be selected.

-In the Exclusive property you can provide a list of the codes that may not be answered in combination with the other responses.
-When any of these codes are selected any other responses to the question are cleared.
+In the Exclusive property, enter the list of the codes that are not available in combination with the other responses.
+When any of these codes are selected, any other responses to the question are cleared.

 Maximum length or number of characters

 You can set the maximum length or number of characters entered in a free format text question, such as an Open Ended question.
-The respondent is limited to the maximum length for their answer.
+The answer cannot exceed the maximum length.